 I’m obsessed with the use of voice in games.
 I find it one of the most fascinating aspects of the medium.
-Most related discussions you might encounter, certainly as an audio practitioner, focus on processes relating to getting a good acting performance and how to best capture it – casting, auditions, directing, ensemble performances, mo-cap, union versus non-union talent (in the USA at least), which microphone is teh best evar and other tricks of the trade.
-Then there are the production and in-game implementation issues of managing tens or hundreds of thousands of assets, localisation fun, batch processing of files, the pros and cons of temp dialogue, real-time versus off-line manipulation and the joys of synthetic speech.
+Most related discussions you might encounter, certainly as an audio practitioner, focus on processes relating to getting a good acting performance and how to best capture it – casting, auditions, directing, ensemble performances, mo-cap, union versus non-union talent (in the USA at least), which microphone is the best for a particular kind of sound and other tricks of the trade.
+Then there are the production and in-game implementation issues of managing tens or even hundreds of thousands of assets, localisation fun, batch processing of files, the pros and cons of temp dialogue, real-time versus off-line manipulation and the joys of synthetic speech.
 All of which are important, none of which address the fundamental issue of why most game dialogue is excruciatingly painful to behold.

 There’s been an obvious improvement in the general standard of writing and acting in games over the past decade.
-And as time goes on this can only get better – actors, directors and home-grown writers who know what the hell a game is and the unique challenges the medium presents will naturally continue to hone their craft.
+And as time goes on this can only get better – actors, directors and home-grown writers who understand the medium and the unique challenges it presents will naturally continue to hone their craft.
 But there are a couple of stumbling blocks:

 - There’s a general trend for more dialogue.

-- Integration between story/writing and game design is minimal or non-existent in most games.
+- Integration between story/writing and game design is minimal or non-existent in most games and their development processes.

-This first stumbling block is just so face-palmingly stupid.
+This first issue is just so face-palmingly stupid.
 If we want the quality of the experience to go up we need less dialogue.
 Fact.
 If you don’t believe me just watch this: